 Let’s take a quick look at a few of the many causes of breast asymmetry:

-- Injury- Injury to the breast buds during childhood or early adolescence can lead to breast asymmetry in the late teens and during adulthood, after the breasts develop.
+- Injury- Injury to the breast buds during childhood or early adolescence can lead to breast asymmetry in the late teens and adulthood after the breasts develop.

 - Fibroids or Cysts– The development of fibroids, cysts, or tumors can lead to breast asymmetry.
 This type of asymmetry usually occurs during adulthood, after the breasts are fully developed.
 Most of the time, the growths are not cancerous, but if you notice a sudden change in your breasts, see your doctor, just in case.

-- Tuberous Breasts- Tuberous breasts, also known as tubular breasts, are a congenital breast abnormality with many symptoms.
+- Tuberous Breasts- Tuberous breasts, also known as tubular breasts, are congenital breast abnormalities with many symptoms.
 The breasts may be smaller than average, often with wide spacing between the breasts.
-Puffy, enlarged nipples are common and the breast fold may be higher than average.
+Puffy, enlarged nipples are common, and the breast fold may be higher than average.
 This can be a complex breast condition to correct and requires a highly skilled plastic surgeon with experience working with tubular breasts.

 - Chest or Spine Deformities– Some chest or spine deformities, including scoliosis, can create the appearance of breast asymmetry.

-Breast asymmetry may sometimes be improved with plastic surgery.
+Breast asymmetry can be improved with plastic surgery.
 Call our office to schedule your consultation with our board-certified plastic and reconstructive surgeon, Dr. Brian S. Coan.
 He’ll examine your breasts, make surgical treatment recommendations, and help you find solutions to your breast asymmetry.

 Common treatment recommendations may include: